-Do you think that it’s a big deal for a content management system that powers over 30% of the internet to recommend a particular Web-host?
+Do you think that it’s a big deal for a content management system that powers over 30% of the internet to recommend a particular hosting company?
 We do.
-That’s why we are going to start with that – Bluehost is one of the three officially recommended Web-hosts by WordPress.
+That’s why we are going to start with that – Bluehost is one of the three officially recommended hosting providers by WordPress.
 What does this tell us?
 You’d probably be better served if you hosted your WordPress site with Bluehost.

 This doesn’t tell the whole story, though.
-Founded in Utah by Matt Heaton and Danny Ashworth, the company started operations in 1996 and has grown to be one of the biggest names in Web-hosting today.
+Founded in Utah by Matt Heaton and Danny Ashworth, the company started operations in 1996 and has grown to be one of the biggest names in the hosting industry today.
 Bluehost has a variety of plans from shared hosting, WordPress, to VPS and dedicated hosting services.
-Soon enough, as is becoming the trend in hosting today, Bluehost was acquired by EIG, a firm that owns most Web-hosting services.
+Soon enough, as is becoming the trend in hosting today, Bluehost was acquired by EIG, a firm that owns most of the hosting companies.

 Bluehost Speed Tests

 However good Bluehost’s speed is, though, it isn’t quite at an elite level.
-Google says that response time should be at most 200ms for maximum performance, and BlueHost was rarely able to give us that.
-The problem, perhaps, is with Google, as we’ve tested a lot of Web-hosts and very few were able to average around 200ms.
-When we say very few, we mean like one or two at most.
-In order to see whether Bluehost’s speed is fake, we sent about 100 virtual users to the site and the speed remained stable.
-So BlueHost has comfortably above-average speed and can handle traffic well.
-Does it get better than this?
-Let’s check out WpEngine.
+Google says that response time should be at most 200ms for maximum performance, and Bluehost was rarely able to give us that.
+The problem, perhaps, is with Google, as we’ve tested a lot of shared hosting providers and very few were able to average less than 200ms.
+We also sent about 100 virtual users to the site and the speed remained stable.
+So Bluehost has comfortably above-average speed and can handle traffic well.

-What is the main job of a Web-host?
-To keep the website of users available, or up.
-So let’s check out the uptime of both Web-hosts and see how they measure in relation to each other.
+What is the main job of a hosting provider?
+To keep the website up and running.
+So let’s check out the uptime of both Bluehost and WP Engine and see how they measure in relation to each other.